vitkolos/notes-ipp/semestr6/dialogue-systems/exam.md

 	- types of speech acts: assertive, directive, commissive, expressive, declarative
 	- explicit vs. implicit; direct vs. indirect
 		- explicit: I **promise** to come by later.
-		- implicit: I’ll come by later.
+		- implicit: I'll come by later.
 		- direct: Please close the window.
 		- indirect: Could you close the window?
-		- even more indirect: I’m cold.
+		- even more indirect: I'm cold.
 - What is grounding in dialogue?
 	- dialogue is cooperative → need to ensure mutual understanding
 	- common ground = shared knowledge, mutual assumptions of dialogue participants